Systime Computers: New facility and changes of management

 had begun operations in October 1982, with computer production taking place there.
 The facility was formally opened on 27 June 1983 by Princess Anne.
 The large building featured what one newspaper termed "a distinctive reflective glass front"; more popularly it became known as the "Glass Palace".

 At its peak, Systime had some 1,370 employees and turnover of £60 million.

-Systime was growing at a 30 percent annual rate during the early-mid 1980s and the strain on its finances was considerable.
+Systime was growing at a 30 per cent annual rate during the early-mid 1980s and the strain on its finances was considerable.

 Systime attempted to gain a greater public visibility during this period.
 They became shirt sponsor for Leeds United F.C. for the 1983–84 season, only the second such sponsor in the club's history, and they sponsored a Tyrrell 012 car during the 1984 Formula One World Championship season, with drivers such as Stefan Bellof, Mike Thackwell, and Stefan Johansson.

 Relations between Gow and Control Data management did not work out, with the two parties clashing on fundamental decisions.
 Accordingly, Gow departed Systime in December 1983.
 He was replaced as managing director by Rod Attwooll, formerly head of the UK division of Texas Instruments.
 Gow subsequently started his own firm, WGK Electronics, hoping to succeed in largely untapped third-world markets.

 Legal actions filed by DEC

 In putting together such PDP-11- and VAX-based systems, Systime was inevitably a rival of DEC UK, Digital's United Kingdom subsidiary, which sought to sell those systems themselves.
-Indeed, Systime had discovered in 1979 that it could acquire the same components for 25 percent less in the United States than it could through DEC UK, and it filed anti-trust action in the United States to force DEC to sell it components at American prices.
+Indeed, Systime had discovered in 1979 that it could acquire the same components for 25 per cent less in the United States than it could through DEC UK, and it filed anti-trust action in the United States to force DEC to sell it components at American prices.

 In 1983, DEC UK sued Systime, claiming that Systime was engaging in practices that violated the license for the VAX/VMS operating system.
 The lawsuit was settled later in 1983 via Systime making a $5.5 million payment to DEC.